Gaza Freedom Flotilla: 2018

 The Just Future for Palestine Flotilla, JFP Flotilla or 2018 Gaza Freedom Flotilla was another attempt to challenge the Israeli blockade of the Gaza Strip.
 The flotilla consisted of two ships Al Awda (The Return) and Freedom and two yachts Mairead and Falestine.
 On 29 July and 3 August 2018, both Al Awda and Freedom were seized by the Israeli Navy.
 The activists were arrested and some reported they were tasered, and beaten.
 Most were deported to their home countries.

+2024

+Its departure was extensively delayed by diplomatic processes which resulted in withdrawal of flags of registration from the member ships of the flotilla, and pressure being put on Turkey to prevent their sailing.

+Later in the year, the Anadolu was allowed to sail to Egypt to unload, but the cargo was prevented from reaching Gaza.